ckuzma/NixeTubesShieldNCS314/README.md

 	- Enables or disables the (loud) test song on startup
 2. [STARTUP_DO_LIGHT_SHOW](https://github.com/ckuzma/NixieTubesShieldNCS314/blob/master/Firmware/NixieClockShield_NCS314/NixieClockShield_NCS314.ino#L76)
 	- Enables or disables the LED light show / test on startup
-	- One color of LED flashes briefly still, but no effort was added to fix this
 3. [FLASH_NEON_SEPARATORS](https://github.com/ckuzma/NixieTubesShieldNCS314/blob/master/Firmware/NixieClockShield_NCS314/NixieClockShield_NCS314.ino#L77)
-	- Enables or disables the flashing of the neon neon digit separators
+	- Enables or disables the flashing of the neon digit separators
+	- This was added so that I could quickly toggle on/off the neon digits on my clock as one of them failed and only blinking three looked tacky
 4. [SHOW_DATE_INTERMITTENTLY](https://github.com/ckuzma/NixieTubesShieldNCS314/blob/master/Firmware/NixieClockShield_NCS314/NixieClockShield_NCS314.ino#L78)
 	- Enables or disables the display of the current date whenever the anti-poisoning routine runs